broamski/cooper/README.md

 # cooper
-Broker access all of your AWS accounts with ease
+Broker access to all of your AWS accounts

 ----